How to strum a chord

 Depending on the position where you are strumming on the guitar, the sound will differ.
 There are mainly three positions, and they are sometimes referred to the Italian terms: normale – you play over the sound hole; sul tasto – you play nearer the fretboard; sul ponticello – you play nearer the bridge.
 Notice that this will not be relevant playing on an electric guitar.

 When it come to strumming, you can create rhythms by using up and down strokes.
 In addition to that, you can use techniques such as muted strings: you mute the strings for one or several strokes to create a percussive feature.

 Sometimes it sounds better if you strum with speed.
 It can be hard to strum fast in the beginning, but eventually you get faster.
 Try to avoid moving your whole under arm from the elbow but instead move your hand from the wrist.
 This is much more economical and serves the speed since you are able to strum up and down with small movements.

 Avoid getting monotonous

 Only strumming chords can sound monotonous.
 Here are some tips for avoiding that:

-- Hit different strings and just playing parts of the chord.
+- Hit different strings or just playing parts of the chord

 You don’t need to use all these methods all the time, but try to use some of them.